isXander/Controlify/.github/README.md

 was forked from a now abandoned project, its codebase is a mess and adding compatibility for it ultimately drove me to create this mod!

+## Features

+### Controller identification

+Controlify has the ability to identify the make and model of your controller automatically, and displays relevant button textures for your controller.
+This is also customizable, and resource packs can add their own controller textures.

+### Joystick support

+You can connect any joystick and create your own mappings for it, allowing you to display custom textures for your joystick.
+These mappings are powered through resourcepacks, allowing creators to create mappings for everyone.

+### Container cursor

+Just like in bedrock edition, you can move a cursor across your inventory, and interact with it in a controller-friendly way.

+### Button guide

+The button guide is a simple overlay in-game that displays the buttons you can press based on your player's state and look direction.
+This is useful for new players, who have not yet memorised the controls.

 ### Containerised Controllers

 This mod is built around the fact that each controller is completely separate, with it's own configuration, bindings etc.